 4 Questions to Ask a TMJ Doctor

 If you have questions in mind about TMJ, talk to our doctors and team of healthcare providers today at Koala® Center For Sleep & TMJ Disorders about TMJ.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Kansas City, MO, El Paso, TX and Wausau, WI.
+Locations in Bloomington, IL, Peoria – Dunlap, IL, Mishawaka, IN, Kansas City, MO, El Paso, TX and Wausau, WI.

 Table of Contents:

 The temporomandibular joint (TMJ) is an intricate joint with many complexes, and interworking parts.
 Connecting the jawbone (mandible) to the base of the skull, the TMJ enables the jaw’s hinge-like motion that allows us to speak, eat, drink and sing.
 Many people are not aware that they are experiencing TMJ-related symptoms, which include a popping or clicking sound, a grating sensation when moving the jaw, or pain in the jaw or its joint.
 These symptoms are directly associated with TMJ disorder, which can progressively worsen if left untreated.

 – Clicking and Popping Sounds

 TMJ disorders cause a variety of common symptoms that can be easily confused with other conditions due to their similar nature.
 The following conditions may be mistaken for TMJ: